 If you manage to find the jack and tools, it is time to take care of the tires.
 You should start first by looking for a spare tire since it will require less work.
 You can find it inside or underneath the trunk and in case it’s missing you will have to remove the other four wheels.
 Removing a tire from its wheel is no easy task and can be quite a challenge for some.
 Getting the tires from an abandoned care is worth the trouble and there are many situations in which these tires can come in handy.
 You can burn one to create a rescue signal after you let the air out of it.

-When scavenging abandoned cars you shouldn’t forget about the seatbelts.
+When scavenging abandoned cars, you shouldn’t forget about the seatbelts.
 They are made of extremely strong durable nylon and can become excellent cordage if needed.
 Pull to unravel the seatbelt from its reel than cut it using a sharp knife.
-Seatbelts can be used for various needs, the same way cordage would be used.
+Seatbelts can be used for various needs; the same way cordage would be used.

-To get the mirrors from a car you will need a screwdriver or a prior instrument.
+To get the mirrors from a car, you will need a screwdriver or a prior instrument.
 The exterior ones can be carefully pried out of their housing using a flat screwdriver or a knife.
 The interior ones can be unscrewed from the roof.
 These mirrors are great for rescue signaling at long distance or they can be used to start a fire.
 You can also use the mirrors to help you with personal hygiene (examine debris in your eye or inspect an injury).

 A car battery can provide long-lasting 12-volt electrical power.
-They can be used to jump start a car or even to start a fire.
+They can be used to jump-start a car or even to start a fire.
 In conjunction with a power inverter, a car battery can be used to power a variety of AC electronics such as mobile phones or radios.
-To remove the car battery you first have to pop the hood and see what you are dealing with.
+To remove the car battery, you first have to pop the hood and see what you are dealing with.
 The location of the battery should be obvious, although some car manufacturers prefer to hide it with a plastic cover.
 If you want to take it with you, you will need to disconnect the tie-down bar and the terminal wires using a small wrench or pliers.
 Keep in mind that batteries are heavy and carrying it in your backpack is not a good option.

-Automotive lights are great survival items because they can be wired directly to a 12-volt battery for instant, bright light.
-If you know what you are doing you can remove an entire headlight assembly and use it to light your shelter.
+Automotive lights are great survival items because they can be wired directly to a 12-volt battery for an instant, bright light.
+If you know what you are doing, you can remove an entire headlight assembly and use it to light your shelter.
 You can remove just the bulbs themselves if you find it easier to do so.
-To remove the lights you will need a set of wrenches and a pair of needle-nose pliers.
+To remove the lights, you will need a set of wrenches and a pair of needle-nose pliers.
 For most of the older car models, you can reach behind the car headlights and unclip or twist the bulbs to pull them out of their housings.
 You will need to cut two pieces of wire from the engine or scavenge them from other electronic devices.
 You can connect the positive and negative battery terminals to the corresponding bulb terminals.
 It’s not rocket science and it can provide you with precious light in a darkened world.

 Related reading: How to live without electricity

 Motor oil is an excellent lubricant for mechanical items and especially for your firearms.
 Not to mention that you can use it in an oil burning furnace to provide heat for your shelter.
 There are many uses for motor oil and it all depends on the survival situation you find yourself in.
 Getting the motor oil is simple and although you will have to jack up passenger cars, I would go first for the pickups.
 They provide enough ground clearance and you will save precious time.
-Once you are beneath the car you need to locate the oil drain bolt and remove it using a wrench.
+Once you are beneath the car, you need to locate the oil drain bolt and remove it using a wrench.
 Keep the water jugs close and use it as a recipient to drain some oil into it.

 Some will prefer to remove even the spark plugs and use them as glass-breaking tools, but I don’t think it’s worth the trouble.
 If you are in a survival scenario and you need to get chunks or ceramic from spark plugs to break a window, you are doing something very wrong.